RobertsLab/resources/docs/Environment-and-Expectations.md

 There is a lot going on during your graduate education.
 Staying organized and not overwhelmed is key.
 In the same vein, time-management is key.
 There are several strategies for this.
 I suggest reading ["Getting Things Done"](https://gettingthingsdone.com/what-is-gtd/).
 Finding time outside of lab to recharge your mind and body is essential.

+**Graduate students are expected to meet every two weeks with Steven, having a clear agenda and goals for the meeting.
+This should include your action items for the next two weeks, as well as self-assessment on performance for the prior two weeks.
+All of this information should be published in your lab notebook no less than 24 hours prior to the meeting.**

 #### Expectations on Performance

 Graduate students will complete a [Graduate Research Plan](https://fish.uw.edu/wp-content/uploads/sites/29/2020/06/GSAR.pdf) that will be revisited on a quarterly basis.